harchschoolboy/pz-rcon-web-manager/README.md

 ## FYI
 If you run app in docker in WSL on windows to access local server, use host.docker.internal instead of localhost

 Mod page shows APP state of Mods, not Server State.
-To update APP state of mods, use SYNC button.
+To update APP state of mods from server, use SYNC button.

 Sync button will merge lists, and all mods currently present on server will be in enabled state.